pmahnke/mahnke-cocktails/recipe_processed/momisette.md

 stars: 4.5
 base_spirits: "Absinthe "
 youtube: "ABntm6FL8wc"
+description: "A sparkling and refreshing Prohibition-era fizz that combines the anise flavor of pastis with the nutty sweetness of orgeat."
 excerpt: |
   The Momisette is a sparkling blend of pastis and orgeat served over ice.
 It’s easy to make and tastes great on a warm day.
 ---